 The cadence of threats is unrelenting: One-third of respondents said they had investigated one physical security threat at their facilities each week this year alone, and 22% said they had investigated between two and five physical security threats.
 This puts companies on pace to receive hundreds of physical threats and pursue investigations in 2021.

-One challenge facing security executives is how to balance the remote, but legitimate risk of an active shooter situation with company culture.
+One challenge facing the security industry is how to balance the remote, but legitimate risk of an active shooter situation with company culture.
 Despite warnings from federal law enforcement that the easing of pandemic restrictions could further spark an uptick in mass shootings, survey respondents shared that 55% of security executives say their CEO believes training employees to prepare for potential workplace violence will create a culture of fear, and does not see the ultimate risk to business continuity.

 Twenty-six percent of respondents say that their company has never addressed the potential for workplace violence and employees would not know what to do if an active shooter entered their facilities.

 On the other hand, 19% say their CEO does not believe their company will ever be a target for significant physical harm and does not value employee training and preparedness for dealing with such crises.